Love and Loathing at the DNC

 The Breakdown: featuring encounters with Amy Goodman, Mehdi Hasan, Cory Booker & Karl Rove

-Finally, this convention is a YES to stopping fashism in the United States and stopping Putin too.
-There is a literal definition for that word and M@G@ fits it. … I do not accept when folks say: “Oh, we are already fashist,” or, “the border is fashist” or “what is happening in Gaza is fashist,” so who cares?
+Finally, this convention is a YES to stopping fascism in the United States and stopping Putin too.
+There is a literal definition for that word and M@G@ fits it. … I do not accept when folks say: “Oh, we are already fascist,” or, “the border is fascist” or “what is happening in Gaza is fascist,” so who cares?

 There are specific words to describe the horrors of all those things (we can agree they are horrible) and there are systemic reasons for them, but we do not need, via fuzzy thinking, to allow the worst of those in our politics here to bring them all home to roost and to grow and hurt people.